mzfr/mzfr.github.io/_posts/2019-08-03-development.md

 ***

-It's not that diffcult machine.
+This is a really nice machine with a beginner-intermediate difficulty.
 I really enjoyed it, especially finding other method to root it.

 Thanks to [Donavan](https://donavan.sg/blog) for this machine.